 Smith had done a switcheroo of the iwi participation clauses, replacing them with Mana Whakahono a Rohe: Iwi participation arrangements.

-These say that at any time other than in the period that is 90 days before the date of a triennial election under the Local Electoral Act 2001, one or more iwi authorities representing tangata whenua may invite one or more relevant local authorities in writing to enter into a Mana Whakahono a Rohe with the one or more iwi authorities.
+These say that at any time other than in the period that is 90 days before the date of a triennial election under the Local Electoral Act 2001, one or more iwi authorities representing "tangata whenua", the Maori people of a particular locality, may invite one or more relevant local authorities in writing to enter into a Mana Whakahono a Rohe agreement with the one or more iwi authorities.

 The Mana Whakahono a Rohe: Iwi participation arrangements appear in Subpart 2, clauses 58 K to T of the bill.